Hip and historic, Hungary’s capital is a great city break

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a carpark space online in advance and save up to 70%.

 Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air-Rail Link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail Link from the station that takes you to the terminal building in minutes.

 To find out about our other services, head to our terminal facilities page.